Department of Labor Logo United States Department of Labor

 Media contact: (202) 691-5902 • PressOffice@bls.gov

-STATE JOB OPENINGS AND LABOR TURNOVER – JULY 2023
+STATE JOB OPENINGS AND LABOR TURNOVER – MARCH 2025

-rates showed little change in July.
+rates showed little or no change in March.

 This release includes estimates of the number and rate of job openings, hires, total separations, quits, and